 IKEA Hack: Playful learning with the Montessori sensory table

-By consciously experiencing their senses during sensory play, children are supported in many areas of their child development.
-With a sensory table, you can support your child in a simple way.
+By consciously experiencing their senses through sensory play, children are encouraged in many areas of their development.
+With a sensory table, you can support your child in this in a simple way.
 We have summarised everything you need to know about sensory tables and give you tips for your own sensory table.

 What is a sensory table?